Frequently Asked Questions

-Encourage your son/daughter to speak to a trusted resident assistant (RA) or professor.
+Encourage your son/daughter to speak to a trusted resident assistant (RA), their resident director (RD) or professor.
 Additionally, Malone University offers professional mental health counseling services to currently enrolled students.
 These services are offered at no additional cost to the student or their families.
 All services are kept in the strictest of confidence.

 8. What if my son or daughter becomes ill?

 The Health Center is managed by Mercy Medical Center, who provides basic medical service for all ill and injured students registered for a minimum of eight credit hours.
 Registered nurses are on duty to assess students on a walk-in basis with appointments to see the physician as necessary.
 You can find office hours and a list of services on the Student Health Center page.